 A Delicious Conversation

-A couple of days ago, Mary baked some of her amazing bread, and she promised Kathryn and Elizabeth,our daughters, one of the finished products.
+A couple of days ago, Mary baked some of her amazing bread, and she promised one of the finished products to Kathryn and Elizabeth, our daughters.
 While we were driving over to Powell's on Hawthorne, where Elizabeth works, to drop off a loaf, an interesting conversation arose.
 Mary had begun to think aloud about dinner, wondering what she might make.

 “What do you have in mind by huevos rancheros?” she asked.
 I described to her my vision of same, surprised that the real thing might be something different.
 “That isn’t exactly huevos rancheros,” she said.